How to Talk to Someone with Dementia?

 If your loved one has dementia, as their condition progresses, you may need to listen more attentively than before so you can understand them.

-This is sometimes known as active listening and there are certain techniques you can try which will help such as:
+This is sometimes known as active listening, and there are specific techniques you can try which will help, such as:

 - Give your full attention when they’re speaking.